SharePoint Tutorials

 $LibraryName = "Document Library Name"

-# Function to clear all file versions folder by folder within the library.
+# Function to delete all file versions folder by folder within the specified document library

 Function Cleanup-Versions([Microsoft.SharePoint.Client.Folder]$Folder)